 - Introduced the House-passed Support for Rapid Innovation Act of 2017 (H.R.
 239), which would provide for more effective coordination with industry and academia to foster research and development of cybersecurity technologies.

 - Introduced the House-passed United States-Israel Cybersecurity Cooperation Enhancement Act (H.R.
-612), with Rep. James Langevin (D-RI).
-This bill will create a cybersecurity grant program for joint research and development ventures between Israeli and American entities. *Passed the House by voice vote on 01/31/2017.
+612), with Rep. James Langevin (D-RI) to create a cybersecurity grant program for joint research and development ventures between Israeli and American entities.

 - Introduced the House-passed Strengthening State and Local Cyber Crime Fighting Act (H.R.
 1616), which authorizes the National Computer Forensics Institute to educate and train state and local law enforcement officers, prosecutors and judges on matters relating to cyber and electronic crime and to share information with such personnel in the prevention and investigation of those crimes.